-In 1876, the Halls were joined at 179 Beacon by Margaret Hall’s brother, East India merchant John Charles Phillips, Jr., and his wife Anna (Tucker) Phillips.
+In 1876, the Halls were joined at 179 Beacon by Margaret Hall’s brother, retired East India merchant John Charles Phillips, Jr., and his wife Anna (Tucker) Phillips.
 They had married in October of 1875 in London.
 Their son, John, was born at 179 Beacon in November of 1876.
-By late 1877, John and Anne Phillips had moved to 23 Commonwealth.
+By late 1877, John and Anna Phillips had moved to 23 Commonwealth.

 On May 29, 1915, 179 Beacon was purchased from Alfred Hall’s estate by Martha Susan (Suzette) (Jolliffe) Sears, the wife of attorney William Richard Sears.
 They previously had lived at 336 Beacon.
 Prior to moving to 179 Beacon, they had the interior remodeled, designed by architects Kilham and Hopkins.